 The placement test is available by appointment or drop-in basis throughout the academic year.
 Directions for making an appointment to take a placement test are available on the NWIC website.
-The results of the placement test help students and their advisors in the selection of courses appropriate to the student's academic ability.
+The results of the placement test help students and their advisors select math and English courses appropriate to the student's academic ability.

-Adult Basic Education students working towards their GED, either at NWIC or other institutions can access testing at the Testing Center.
-The placement test is available by appointment only scheduled throughout the academic year.
-Directions for making an appointment to take a GED test are available through the testing agency website, www.GED.com.
+Adult Basic Education students working towards their GED, either at NWIC or other institutions, may take the GED at the NWIC Testing Center on the Lummi Campus.
+The GED is available throughout the year.
+It is offered by appointment only; directions for registering to take GED subject tests are available on the testing agency's website: www.GED.com.